PenHsuanWang/travel-tracker/README_FRONTEND.md

 -   **Local Component State:** Most components use React `useState` and `useEffect` hooks
 -   **Props Drilling:** Parent-to-child communication via props
 -   **Event-Based Communication**: Cross-component updates using custom DOM events:
-    -   `imageUploaded`, `imageUploadedWithGPS`: Notify components of new photos
+     -   `imageUploaded`, `imageUploadedWithGPS`: (Emitted by upload logic) parents should update the `photos` array they supply to `ImageGalleryPanel` / `ImageLayer` so the UI can re-sync markers and gallery items. `ImageLayer` no longer relies on these events to create markers directly.
-    -   `imageDeleted`: Trigger marker and gallery removal
+     -   `imageDeleted`: (Emitted where appropriate) parents should remove deleted photos from their `photos` array so `ImageLayer` removes markers.
-    -   `photoNoteUpdated`: Sync note changes across components
+     -   `photoNoteUpdated` (legacy): Note edits from the `ImageLayer` popup are reported to the parent via the `onPhotoUpdate(photoKey, note, saveNow)` prop; if you previously relied on a global `photoNoteUpdated` event, reemit it from the parent handler or adapt consumers to the callback contract.
-    -   `centerMapOnLocation`: Center map on specific coordinates
+     -   `centerMapOnLocation`: Centers the map on specific coordinates.
+When centering on a photo marker the centering call may include selection metadata (e.g. `{ object_key, preventViewer }`) so the parent can decide viewer behavior.
-    -   `mapImageSelected`: Notify when photo marker is clicked
+     -   `mapImageSelected`: Notifies when a photo marker is selected.
+Payloads now include `source` and may include `preventViewer` / `forceViewer` so parents decide whether to open the viewer.

 ### API Integration
 -   All backend communication goes through `client/src/services/api.js`